EasyAbp/Abp.RelatedDtoLoader/README.md

         {
             public MyRelatedDtoLoaderProfile()
             {
-                // register loader

-                // the following example gets entities from repository and map them to DTOs.
+                // the following example gets entities from a repository and maps them to DTOs.

-                UseRepositoryLoader<ProductDto, Product>();  // For Guid (by default) primary key.
+                UseRepositoryLoader<ProductDto, Product>();
-                UseRepositoryLoader<CityDto, City, int>();   // For int primary key.

                 // or load it by a customized function.
                 UseLoader(GetOrderDtosAsync);

                 // a target type need to be enabled to load its related Dtos properties.
                 // EnableTargetDto<OrderDto>();
             }
         }